DBMS NotesPYQs

 Materialization

-Each operator reads its input, computes its full output, and writes it to a temporary relation on disk before the next operator reads it.
+Each operator reads its full input, computes its full output, and writes it to a temporary relation on disk before the next operator reads it.

 Pipelining